Hawaiian - german

-You have probably been waiting for this: aloha..
-World famous and often used, but far too little is lived what aloha actually means.
-Aloha does not only mean "Hello" and "Bye."
+You have probably been waiting for this: aloha.
+It is known worldwide and often used but far too little is lived based on what aloha means.
+Aloha does not only mean "hello" and "bye."
 The importance of this ubiquitous term goes far, very far, beyond that.

-Here is the translation as found in the mentioned above dictionary by Pukui and Elbert: "Love, affection, understanding, compassion, forbearance, grace, sympathy, grace; to love, to be fond of; to be kind; hello!
+Here is the translation as found in the dictionary by Pukui and Elbert mentioned above: "Love, affection, understanding, compassion, forbearance, grace, sympathy; (to) love, (to) be fond of; (to) be kind; Hello!
 Bye!
 Take care!"

-In fact, there is a Law in Hawai'i which proposes to treat oneself and others with respect and love.
-It is called "Aloha Spirit Law" (Chapter 5, Sections §5-7.5 Hawai'i Revised Statutes since 1986)..
+In fact, there is a law in Hawai'i which proposes to treat yourself and others with respect and love.
+It is called "Aloha Spirit Law" (Chapter 5, Sections §5-7.5 Hawai'i Revised Statutes since 1986).

 - L - lokahi: means togetherness, expressed through harmony

 - O - oluolu: means affability, expressed by pleasantness

 - H - Haahaa: means modesty, expressed through frugality